Longnor, Staffordshire: Location and geography

 West of Longnor are the Staffordshire Moorlands, with a summit at Axe Edge Moor towards the north and Morridge further south.
 North and east of Longnor is the White Peak section of the Peak District, with the Dove flowing in a steep-sided limestone valley of which the famous Dovedale is a small part.

 Longnor looks towards the Manifold but lies on the southern slope of a limestone ridge between the two rivers.

 Village description

 Longnor is one of the more significant villages in this corner of north Staffordshire, chiefly for the market.

-Longnor is one of 13 parishes in the Deanery of Alstonefield, Lichfield Diocese.
+The parish of Longnor is one of 13 in the Deanery of Alstonefield, Lichfield Diocese.

 History

 Records of the village's early history have been lost, but there is evidence of activity in the area from around 700AD.
 Longnor is listed in the Great Domesday Book of 1086 as Longenalre.
 It is distinguished from the other modern Longnor near Shrewsbury which is in the Domesday Book as Lege.
 According to local legend the village was burned during the reign of William II as a punishment for the poaching of deer from the forests around Leek.

 The first written record cites the founding of St Bartholomew's Church in 1223 on the site of the present 18th century parish church, and over the next two centuries there were around 20 homes in the village.

 The 1787 Cary map of Staffordshire shows the village on a major crossroads.
 Cary wrote the name LONGNOR rather than Longnor, a style shared only with Leek and Cheadle in Staffordshire north of Stafford and The Potteries.
 This implies that Longnor was then a market town of some significance.